insomniaggwp/git-reports/README.md

 # Overview

-This Python script interacts with the GitHub API to:
+This Python script interacts with the GitHub and GITLAB API to:

 Fetch all repositories for the authenticated user.